kkdsdesilva/employee-attrition-rate/README.md

 ## Model Training and Hyperparameter Tuning

-We used two models for this project: a simple logistic regression model, a more robust decision tree model and a random forest model.
+We used 3 models for this project: a simple logistic regression model, a more robust decision tree model and a random forest model.
 Since both decision tree and random forest models outperformed the logistic regression model, we will focus on the decision tree and random forest models.

 ### Decision Tree Model

-To hyperparameter tune the decision tree model, run the following command:
+To tune hyperparameters for the decision tree model, run the following command:

 ```bash
 python scripts/tree_tuning_script.py